-A corporation may be required to separately disclose certain expenses paid, accrued, or incurred to a related entity.
-A corporation or corporation's material advisor may also be required to separately disclose reportable transactions.
+An insurer may be required to separately disclose certain expenses paid, accrued, or incurred to a related entity.
+An insurer or its material advisor may also be required to separately disclose reportable transactions.

 CAUTION: Wisconsin law provides that certain related entity expenses shall not be allowed as deductions if they are not timely disclosed as required by the Department of Revenue.
 Also, penalties may apply for failure to disclose reportable transactions to the Department.